Institute with Erasmus Charter for higher education

 1. Ph.D. in bioengineering, biotechnology, biology, veterinary, or related discipline (obtained not earlier than 7 years before the date of the announcement, a degree should be obtained outside the Institution where the project will be carried out);

-2. Knowledge in the field of biochemistry, molecular biology, biology of reproduction and immunology;
+2. Knowledge in the field of biochemistry, molecular biology, biology of reproduction od mammals;

-3. Experience confirmed by scientific achievements in research on mammalian sperm, with particular emphasis on bulls;
+3. Experience confirmed by scientific achievements in research on molecular biology techniques;

 4. Experience confirmed by scientific achievements in the field of flow cytometry techniques and proteomic analyzes (SDS-PAGE, 2D PAGE, Western-Blot);